damian-666/MGShadersXPlatform/MGCore/README.md

 Everything else is not drawn so the hole should be the backgronund coor.

+to move to net 7 just change Net6 to 7 in all the project files.

 e white pixes are considered transparent part  on the mask testure.
 So the clip region is defined by white pixels,255,255,255,255.